There was a problem loading the comments.

 Resolution

-1. The real domain name should be used to send email from it.
+1. The actual domain name should be used to send email from it.

-2. The domain should resolve globally to a correct IP.
-If different IP is detected in the global DNS search, change domain's DNS Settings.
+2. The domain name should resolve globally to the correct IP.
+If a different IP is detected in the global DNS search, change the domain's DNS Settings.

-3. DKIM related DNS resource records should be inside of the domain zone.
+3. DKIM related DNS resource records should be inside the domain zone.

-4. Disable and enable again mail signing using DKIM in cPanel.
+4. Disable and enable again the email signature using DKIM in cPanel.

 5. Wait for the DNS propagation period.
-The changes made will be loaded, applied and synchronized by DNS (it may take up 48 hours, but mostly faster).
+The changes made will be loaded, applied and synchronized by DNS (it may take up to 48 hours, but is usually faster).

 6. Check your sending server's DKIM configuration at DKIMvalidator.com

-If the above actions do not resolve the issue, please send us the valid DKIM check report of DKIMvalidator.com for further action.
+If the above actions do not resolve the issue, please send us a valid DKIM check report of DKIMvalidator.com for further action.

 Why configure DKIM?